RakhithJK/dbeaver-cloudbeaver-wiki/Server-configuration.md

 anonymousAccessEnabled | Allows anonymous access.
 Anonymous users work with the role, 'User'. authenticationEnabled | Enables users' authentication.
 If disabled, then only anonymous access is allowed. supportsCustomConnections | Allows users to create custom connections to any databases.
-Otherwise only the CB administrator can create/edit connections.
+Otherwise only the CB administrator can create/edit connections. publicCredentialsSaveEnabled | Allows to save user database credentials in local cache adminCredentialsSaveEnabled | Allows to save global database credentials in local cache

 ## Datasources configuration